crossplane/crossplane/design/one-pager-resource-packs.md

-Resource pack reconciler will have default patchers for the functionality that is expected to be common for all resource packs such as label propagation from stack CR to deployed resources.
+Resource pack reconciler will have default patchers for the functionality that is expected to be common for all resource packs such as label propagation from stack CR to deployed resources, variant list filler etc.

 ### Referencing